Alternatives for VA disability firms

 DimensionCoCounselPete

-Primary jobLegal research, analysis, drafting, and professional AI workflows.VA case record workup and attorney-reviewable case assembly.
+Primary jobLegal research, analysis, drafting, and professional AI workflows.VA case operating layer and attorney-reviewable case assembly.

 Knowledge baseLegal content, research tools, and user-provided materials.The case record: C-file, medical evidence, notes, transcripts, gaps, and uploaded files.